vagabond0079/lab-26-cowsay/README.md

 * **webpack.config.js** -- with webpack config
 * **src/** -- conating the froned code
 * **src/main.js** -- containing the entire app
-* **src/style** -- conating your sass
+* **src/style** -- containing your sass
-* **src/style/main.scss** -- conating the froned code
+* **src/style/main.scss** -- containing the froned code

 #### Feature Tasks
 Create the following component
 ###### App
 * Should contain the entire application's view and state
 * Should have a property on the state called content
-* Should create a view with the followwing display
+* Should create a view with the following display
-  * A heading with the tilte `Genorate Cowsay Lorem`
+  * A heading with the title `Generate Cowsay Lorem`
   * A Button that displays `click me`
-    * onClick the button should genorate new content on the app state useing cowsay and faker
+    * onClick the button should generate new content on the app state using cowsay and faker
   * A pre tag that displays the App's state's content

 ####  Documentation